lee-zhg/app-modernization-helm-lab-iks-uy/README_pre02.md

     ```
     export USERNAME=[your username]
     ```
-    > Note: [your username] is the id provide by the instructor.
+    > Note: `[your username]` should be provided by the instructor.
 For example, user001, user002 and etc.

 3. Login to the IBM Cloud.
 If prompted, enter user name and password.